benjaminpick/java-thumbnailer/README.md

 * PDFBox: Library Conflict with regain.
 (We need to include this in the plugin, but it is included in a maybe-loaded preparator as well.)
   * That means that both should be updated at the same time!

-### Bugs:
-* Remove hardcoding: The thumbnail-Folder must be reachable at the server under /thumbs/ currently.

 ### Test:

 * Java 1.7
 * MIME: Cannot detect accurately text/plain.
 Tika (see branch) would perform better, but slower (38 sec vs. 6 sec)

-### Nice-to-have:

-* .tiff-Support (via ImageMagick?)
-* IFilterThumbnailer for Windows
-* JMF / ffmpeg for video thumbnailing
-* Run optipng on all pngs (via cron)
-* Better performance for PDFBox

 Author
 ------